 Best Drug Defense Attorney in Michigan

-There is also a license sanction, even though the possession of marijuana may have nothing to do with the person’s driver’s licenses, the state of Michigan penalizes possession or marijuana with a driver license suspension of 6 months.
+Controlled substance offenses also carry license sanctions, even though the offense may have nothing to do with the person’s driver’s licenses, the state of Michigan penalizes controlled substance offenses with a driver license suspension of 6 months.
 Our license restoration attorneys understands what it takes to help get your license restored.

 A judge does have the right to amendment it after the first 30 days, the judge can change it to a restricted license if there is a hardship demonstrated if it makes it difficult for the offender to get to work or take care of the family or go to school.
 Don’t take a chance one your own to restore your license.
 Contact us to help demonstrate your hardships of being without a license.

 Possession of a Controlled Substance with the Intent to Deliver

 If you are charged with possession of a controlled substance with the intent to deliver, you will be facing a felony charge according to Michigan law.
 Drugs are classified as schedule 1 through 5, and depending on the classification and the amount found in your possession, the penalties vary.